To can listen to the podcast and read the show notes here

 That was one thing that was really just to sort of move with the times and I think on the website side of things, closed source platforms on the web are pretty much dead.
 Obviously excluding Adobe Confusion which has a beautiful and bright future but I think there is really a shift from commercial systems for mainstream development.
 That was the main reason.

-Michael Smith: So you mentioned that a lot of the work is doing custom code, tell us a bit about how preside makes it easy to build a complex business system on top of it and how that compares to your typical CMS.
+Michaela Light: So you mentioned that a lot of the work is doing custom code, tell us a bit about how preside makes it easy to build a complex business system on top of it and how that compares to your typical CMS.

 Alex Skinner: Well I think a lot of CMSs are … obviously they're solving problems, they are more or less opinionated about different things, perhaps.
 Maybe some configuration options around how you can solve certain problems.
 But more often than not, when you are wanting to extend the application, there are hooks that you can call and there are certain points or interception points where you can bolt your stuff in and you might use, in other systems you might use framework one or you might use whatever, in you might use .net MBC to build your application and sort of make it inter-operate with the content management system.